What Are the Challenges in Designing Artificial Hearts?

 Proper size and weight:

 It is a great challenge to make a proper size and weight of the device so that it can be used by both children and the adult population.
-The smaller size also makes an implantation procedure easy and safe, which reduces the time for complete recovery.
+The smaller size also makes the implantation procedure easy and safe, which reduces the time for complete recovery.

 Design and Materials: